RentEase

 Adding tenants should not be a bottleneck.

 A good system gives you three options: add tenants manually one by one, upload a batch if you are onboarding an existing building, or let tenants register themselves via a portal link you share with them.
 That third option is underrated.
-When a new tenant moves in, you send them a link, they fill in their own details, and the system picks it up — less data entry for you, fewer errors overall.
+When a new tenant moves in, you send them a link, they fill in their own details, and the system picks it up.
+Less typing for you, and fewer errors.

 Beyond onboarding, tenants should be able to check their own account without calling you.
 To see whether their last payment was recorded.
 To access their lease document.
 To submit a maintenance request at 10pm on a Sunday without feeling like they are imposing.